wallaby-rails/wallaby-rails/docs/frontend.md

 > since 5.2.0

-Following example will create partial under `admin/application` controller path.
+Following example will create partial at admin application controller level under `admin/application` controller path.

 > See [Partials](#partials) and [Wallaby lookup order](view.md#partial-lookup-order) for where the partial should be created.

-To customize CSS and JS libraries, it goes:
+To customize CSS and JS libraries in the HTML `<head>` section, it goes:

 ```erb
 <%# app/views/admin/application/_frontend.html.erb %>